bqplot/bqplot/README.md

 This allows the user to integrate any plot with IPython widgets to create a complex and feature rich GUI from just a few simple lines of Python code.

-For example, here just a few lines of code allow us to generate an interactive map that visualizes the 2016 County Level Results:
+For example, just a few lines of code allow us to generate an interactive map that visualizes the 2016 US Presidential County Level Results:

 ![bqplot](./bqplot-election.gif)